balaclavaboyz/Exportacao-csv-para-bling-csv/README.md

 no console:

-python main.exe [nome do arquivo no diretorio relativo ou local] [numero de linhas, no caso vai pegar a partir do final]
+python main.py [nome do arquivo no diretorio relativo ou local] [numero de linhas, no caso vai pegar a partir do final]